 -------------------------------------------------------------------

-Let $R(q):= q^{\frac{1}{2}} \frac{G(q)}{H(q)}$ as defined in formula (1.1) in On the Ramanujan-Göllnitz-Gordon Continued Fraction by Heng Huat Chan and Sen-Shan Huang.
-We show (ii) of Theorem 2.1 of this article, which is \begin{gather*} u^2 = w \frac{1-w}{1+w} \end{gather*} where $u$ stands for $R(q)$ and $w$ stands for $R(q^2)$ in our notation by means of computing a modular polynomial with the multisamba algorithm.
+Let $R(q):= q^{\frac{1}{2}} \frac{H(q)}{G(q)}$ as defined in formula (1.1) in On the Ramanujan-Göllnitz-Gordon Continued Fraction by Heng Huat Chan and Sen-Shan Huang.
+We show (ii) of Theorem 2.2 of this article, which is \begin{gather*} u^2 = w \frac{1-w}{1+w} \end{gather*} where $u$ stands for $R(q)$ and $w$ stands for $R(q^2)$ in our notation by means of computing a modular polynomial with the multisamba algorithm.

 In this section we compute the modular polynomial between $R(q)$ and $R(q^2)$.
 We have to find a modular polynomial between the following two eta-quotients.

-n := 2
+n := 2;

-r2spec := dilate(rspec, n);
+r2spec := dilate(r1spec, n); -- R(q^n)

-rspecs := [r1spec, r2spec];
+rspecs := [r1spec, r2spec]

 However, the first quotient, i.e. $R(q)$ is not a modular function for $\Gamma_1(16)$.

-[level x for x in rspecs]
+[modular?(x) $ MGAMMA1(16) for x in rspecs]

 So instead, we consider $R(q^2)$ and $R(q^4)$ as modular functions for $\Gamma_1(32)$.

-rrspecs := [dilate(x,2) for x in rspecs];
+rrspexmons := [dilate(x,2)::SPEXMON for x in rspecs]

-[modularGamma1? x for x in rrspecs]
+[qModular?(C,MG) x for x in rrspexmons]

-We compute a datastructure that contains enough information to
+We compute a data structure that contains enough information to

-compute the pole orders (qetaGrades
+compute the pole orders (qetaGrades) of the respective

 $q$-expansions at the cusps without computing the actual series.